 The Effective Branding Phases

-2. The second way Phase 2 can founder is the lack of creativity involved in dramatizing the essentials to the fullest extent that each of these media allow (by media, read every sense and touch point between your company and its constituencies, especially your customers, and most critically, your prospects.
+2. The second way Phase 2 can flounder is the lack of creativity involved in dramatizing the essentials to the fullest extent that each of these media allow.
+(By media, read every sense and touch point between your company and its constituencies, especially your customers, and most critically, your prospects.)

 3. The third way may be the most important.
 It is the lack of consistency between the residue left by the conventional communications media and the physical experience of the product and of the people who represent it.